 Harjo told Contemporary Authors: “I agree with Gide that most of what is created is beyond us, is from that source of utter creation, the Creator, or God.
 We are technicians here on Earth, but also co-creators.
 I’m still amazed.
 And I still say, after writing poetry for all this time, and now music, that ultimately humans have a small hand in it.
 We serve it.
 We have to put ourselves in the way of it, and get out of the way of ourselves.
 And we have to hone our craft so that the form in which we hold our poems, our songs in attracts the best.”

 Institute of American Indian Arts, Santa Fe, NM, instructor, 1978-79, 1983-84; Arizona State University, Tempe, lecturer in creative writing and poetry, 1980-81; University of Colorado, Boulder, assistant professor, 1985-88; University of Arizona, Tucson, associate professor, 1988-90; University of New Mexico, Albuquerque, professor, 1991-97.
 Visiting professor of creative writing at the University of Montana, 1985, at University of Hawaii at Manoa, 2003.
+Professor of American Indian Studies and English at the University of Illinois, 2013-present.
 Writer and consultant for Native American Public Broadcasting Consortium, National Indian Youth Council, and National Endowment for the Arts, all 1980-83.
 Member of steering committee of En'owkin Centre International School of Writing.
 Writer-in-residence at schools, including Navajo Community College, 1978; University of Alaska Prison Project, 1981; and Institute of Alaska Native Arts, 1984.
-Recordings with band, Joy Harjo and Poetic Justice, include Furious Light, 1986, The Woman Who Fell from the Sky, 1994, and Letter from the End of the Twentieth Century, 1997.

 - The Last Song (chapbook; also see below), Puerto Del Sol Press (Las Cruces, NM), 1975.